davidsantiago/clojure-csv/README.md

   set to something other than nil, parse-csv will treat \n and \r\n as any other character and only use the string given in end-of-line as the newline.
 * Performance!
 Clojure-CSV is now several times faster on both read and write.
-In my tests, reading a CSV file is about *10 times faster* than in Clojure-CSV 1.3 running in Clojure 1.3.
-Writing files in 2.0 is about *6 times faster* than 1.3.
-So Clojure-CSV 2.0 is a lot faster.
+A rewritten parser delivers much faster reading while maintaining all of the parsing configurability and strictness checks.

 Recent Updates
 --------------

+* Updated library to 2.0.0-alpha2..
+* Rewritten parser for additional speed increases.
+* Benchmarks to help monitor and improve performance.

 * Updated the library to 2.0.0-alpha1.
 * Major update: Massive speed improvements, end-of-line string is